 About Steenvreter

-At the core of Steenvreter is a state-of-the-art MCTS engine with various Go-specific enhancements.
-Steenvreter can recognise life and death, generally does not have difficulties with seki, supports both Chinese and Japanese rules, has some understanding of semeais, and in special cases it even solves the position.
+At the core of Steenvreter is a state-of-the-art MCTS engine with various Go-specific enhancements including a neural net (but not a deep net).
+Steenvreter has some built-in understanding of life and death, seki, semeais, supports both Chinese and Japanese rules, and in some cases it can prove perfect play (i.e., solve positions).

 Results